OrbitalC/tdep-tutorials/02_sampling/README.md

 In practice, these force constants have to be extracted from configurations representative of the canonical ensemble **at the temperature at which you want to extract properties**.
 Yet another way to say this is that these IFC are a thermal average.

-This means that an important part of using TDEP is to gather the configurations before extracting IFCs.
+This means that *an important part of using TDEP is to gather the configurations before extracting IFCs*.

-Two main approaches exists: using molecular dynamics simulations or a stochastic sampling (sTDEP).
+Two main approaches exists: using molecular dynamics simulations (MD-TDEP) or a stochastic sampling (sTDEP).

 **IMPORTANT NOTES:**